bobbintb/tranny/README.md

 **Other**

 - [ ] Python 3 support.
-Tranny itself should be python3 compatible, but some libraries are not.
+Tranny itself should be python3 compatible, but some libraries are not (gevent).
 - [ ] API support